Jimmy Connors: Manuel Orantes and Guillermo Vilas

-Rod Laver and John Newcombe
+John Newcombe

 In 1975, Connors won two highly touted "Challenge Matches", both arranged by the Riordan company and televised nationally by CBS Sports from Caesars Palace in Las Vegas, Nevada.
-The first match, in February and billed as $100,000 ($ today) winner-takes-all, was against Laver.
-Connors won that match, 6–4, 6–2, 3–6, 7–5.
-In April, Connors met Newcombe in a match billed as a $250,000 winner-takes-all.
-Connors won the match, 6–3, 4–6, 6–2, 6–4.
+After beating Rod Laver, in April, Connors met John Newcombe in a match billed as a $250,000 winner-takes-all.
+Connors won the match in four sets.
 Connors ended his business relationship with Riordan later in 1975.

-Connors played Newcombe in four tour events, with Newcombe winning the first two meetings on grass (1973 US Open quarterfinal and 1975 Australian Open final) and Connors winning the last two on hard courts (1978 Sydney Indoor quarterfinal and 1979 Hong Kong round of 16).
-Connors won all three meetings with Rod Laver in tour events.
+Connors played Newcombe six matches listed on the ATP website, with Newcombe winning the first two meetings on grass (1973 US Open quarterfinal and 1975 Australian Open final) and Connors winning the last four on indoor carpet (WCT Aetna World Cup 1976 and 1978) and hard courts (1978 Sydney Indoor quarterfinal and 1979 Hong Kong round of 16).

-Later years

-In 1984 Connors had made both the finals of Wimbledon and the WCT finals with semifinal appearances at the French Open, the US Open, and the Masters Cup.
-He finished the year as the No. 2 ranked player after McEnroe.
-In 1985 he made the semi-finals of the big 4 four events and finished number No. 4 for the year, a ranking he would again obtain in 1987 at the age of 35.

-Connors had shining moments against John McEnroe and Ivan Lendl, both of whom rose to prominence after Connors peaked in the mid-1970s.
-He would continue to compete against much younger players and had one of the most remarkable comebacks for any athlete when he reached the semifinals of the 1991 US Open at the age of 39.

 John McEnroe

 In the 1980 WCT Finals, Connors defeated the defending champion, John McEnroe.
-McEnroe and Borg were battling for the top spot in that year, while Connors played the role of the spoiler.
-However, in 1982, at age 29, Connors was back in the Wimbledon singles final, where he faced McEnroe, who by then was established firmly as the world's top player.
+In 1982, at age 29, Connors was back in the Wimbledon singles final, where he faced McEnroe, who by then was established firmly as the world's top player.
 Connors recovered from being three points away from defeat in a fourth-set tie-break (at 3–4) to win the match, 3–6, 6–3, 6–7, 7–6, 6–4, and claimed his second Wimbledon title, eight years after his first.

-Although Connors's tour record against McEnroe was 14–20, McEnroe is six years younger than Connors and had a losing record against Connors until he won 12 out of their last 14 meetings.
+Although Connors's tour record against McEnroe was 14–20 McEnroe is 6½ years younger than Connors and had a losing record against Connors until he won 12 out of their last 14 meetings.
 Head to head in major championship finals, they split their two meetings, Connors winning the 1982 Wimbledon in five sets, and McEnroe winning the 1984 Wimbledon in straight sets.
 McEnroe won six of their nine meetings in Grand Slam events.
+Connors described his rivalry with McEnroe in a newspaper article in 1987 by saying "We went at it on and off the court.
+That was because we were fire and fire, we were so similar.
+Still are."